oualidaz-study/ComputerNetworks2/README.md

 # ComputerNetworks2
 For this project, we use SDL2 (https://www.libsdl.org/) to play audio.
 SDL2 is famously cross- platform, and should work on just about any platform where you can get it to compile.
-SDL2 can be installed simply using: sudo apt install libsdl2-dev
+'SDL2 can be installed simply using:' sudo apt install libsdl2-dev
 Or any similar command using a package manager of your choice.
 The provided Makefile should work on most Linux systems.
 This includes Windows Subsystem for